aaroo/cs544g2/specs/document.md

 4. Extensibility
 =======

 MCGP is build to be an extensible application level protocol.
+There are many fields in the PDU that support expansion in future version.
+Some areas of extensibility are listed below.

+4.1 Version
+The first byte in the PDU is a protocol version field.
+In initial handshake, the client sends the version number to the server, which checks if it supports it and then responds.
+Future protocol versions may increment the protocol version on the client and server side when newer protocol versions are established.
+Also a server set to run at a higher version might optionally support lower protocol versions and switch to that mode when sending messages depending on the value it receives during the handshake.

+4.2 Operations
+Since only the first 6 values of the opcode byte are used, future protocol versions might support future operations (say for instance publish / subscribe operations) which could occupy unused values in that field.

+4.3 Devices
+The server may list up to 5 devices in a single message.
+However the opcode defines if the list is complete or more devices are to follow.
+This allows for the protocol to support many devices and scale up depending on the need.

+Now the device type byte currently has only 3 possible device types, but the other values are left for future device types to be used with this protocol.
+Furthermore, many different device actions may be defined.
+Similarly the device value has 4 bytes which may be specifically defined or reserved for certain messages in future protocol versions.

+4.4 Configurability
-The first reason is that it is meant to run on top of existing protocols like TCP.
+MCGP is meant to run on top of existing protocols like TCP.
 Since TCP itself is built to be extensible, we inherit that benefit.

-In addition to extensibility with sublayers, there is also the ability to extend on an application layer.
-We could implement a version to be more specific that would be built on top of MCGP.
-It could validate certain types of devices by massages in the payload.
+One could implement a version to be more specific that would be built on top of MCGP.
+It could validate certain types of devices by messages in the device values in the Application Layer.

-We could also build on top to add additional device types with new device codes to the pdu in future versions.

-Additional protocols also extend this one and define custom messages and build a more specific message spec that certain devices and server applications could honor, for instance say Company X builds garage doors and other automated devices, they could define a protocol XMCGP which has specific messages that X devices and X Server implementation understand.
-This MCGP serves as a building block for future home automation product protocols.

 5. Security